Travis Beckum

-Early years
+Early life

 Travis Beckum played football for Oak Creek High School.
 He participated in the 2005 U.S. Army All-American Bowl where he was the leading tackler.

 College career

 In 2005, Beckum saw limited action in 10 games as reserve on defense and on special teams.
 The following year Beckum switched to the tight end position and saw more action.
 Beckum was a semifinalist for the John Mackey Award and was named second-team All-American by Walter Camp and SI.com.
 He caught 61 passes for 903 yards and 5 scores as a sophomore, and improved to 75, 982 and 6 as a junior.
 He was at his best in the biggest games, totaling 10 catches and 132 yards in a shootout against Michigan St, 11 for 160 at rival Illinois, and 9 for 140 at Ohio St.

 On October 26, 2008, Beckum broke his leg in a 27-17 win over Illinois, ending his senior season.
 He finished with just 23 catches and 264 yards as a senior, but is regarded as one of the best at his position in Wisconsin history.